 Introduction

 Turku, Finland’s oldest city and former capital, sits along the banks of the Aura River, offering a unique mix of history, culture, and natural beauty.
 Known for its medieval castle, vibrant riverside scene, and dynamic festivals, Turku presents an experience that’s distinctly different from the cosmopolitan capital of Helsinki.
-But is Turku truly worth a visit?
+But is Turku worth visiting?
 This blog will explore the reasons that make Turku a fantastic destination as well as some practical considerations for planning your trip.
 Whether you’re a history enthusiast, a nature lover, or just curious about life in Finland’s southwest, here’s everything you need to know about visiting Turku.

 Table of Contents